A Smarter Way to Regain Control Over Drinking

 - Want to reduce their alcohol use safely before it escalates further

-Building on this success, we have worked with our clinicians to devise a method that recommends lower dosages of any medication used – ideal for people drinking more than they should, but not those who are dependent as they require additional assistance to stop drinking safely.
+Building on this success, we have worked with our clinicians to devise a method that recommends starting on lower dosages of the medication and increasing gradually to the dose outlined in the John Sinclair’s studies.

 The method allows for a more gentle introduction and fewer side effects.

-Although side effects are usually mild (such as nausea, fatigue, or stomach discomfort) when first taking naltrexone, by starting with a very low dose, building up slowly over a week and generally sticking to half the dose used in The Sinclair Method, this makes the treatment more comfortable and improves long-term adherence.
+Although side effects are usually mild (such as nausea, fatigue, or stomach discomfort) when first taking naltrexone, by starting with a very low dose, building up slowly over a week and even staying on half the dose used in research carried out by John Sinclair, where appropriate, this makes the treatment more comfortable and improves long-term adherence.

 The Drink Less Method is most effective for people who still want to drink but want to regain control — it’s a tool for moderation and recovery, not necessarily total abstinence.